Knowledge graphSettings

 Infrastructure as Code

-GitOps is an operating model where the state of the platform is managed through Git, and clusters are automatically brought to the desired state.
-The key value is predictable, verifiable and reproducible changes in production.
+GitOps is an operating model where platform state is managed through Git, and clusters are automatically brought to the desired state.
+Its core value is predictable, verifiable, and reproducible change in production.

 GitOps model

-- Git is the single source of truth for the desired state of the platform.
+• Git is the source of intent: the repository stores the desired state of the platform and applications.

-- Any change goes through a pull request, review and audit trail.
+• Every change goes through a pull request, checks, and an audit trail.

-- Drift between cluster state and git state is detected automatically and corrected by reconcile-loop.
+• Drift between Git and the actual cluster state is detected automatically and corrected through continuous reconciliation.

 What it does